School of Health Services Administration

 Welcome to the LECOM School of Health Services Administration (SHSA) – Teaching the Business of Health Care.

 Healthcare is big business.
-Bloomberg reports that by 2021, spending in medical services will approach 20% of the U.S. gross domestic product.
+According to the U.S. Bureau of Labor Statistics, employment in healthcare occupations is projected to grow 15 percent from 2019 to 2029, much faster than the average for all occupations, adding about 2.4 million new jobs.
+This projected growth is mainly due to an aging population, leading to greater demand for healthcare services.
+Healthcare occupations are projected to add more jobs than any of the other occupational groups.
 Talented, motivated, and skilled leaders are needed in the health care sector to manage these ever-growing requirements for medical services that align with rapid technological advancements, patient centered ethical compliance requirements and regulatory actions.
 Expertly trained health services administrators are essential to meet these demands effectively.

 Preparing Your Future

 The LECOM SHSA programs provide students with indispensable knowledge, leadership, and communication skills required to plan, direct, and coordinate medical and health service organizations such as hospitals, health care facilities, public health care organizations, pharmacies, private practice groups and senior living centers.
 The knowledge gained from these programs are vital to the understanding, planning, and implementation of sound fiscal policy, strategic planning, industry compliance, ethics and responsible governance.